Perchta: Interpretations

+Frau Holle (Perchta) among the Furious Host—Woodblock print by Ludwig Pietsch.
+Reprinted with caption in Reinsberg-Düringsfeld (1863).
+Das festliche Jahr; originally published in Mannhardt (1860).

 According to Jacob Grimm (1882), Perchta was spoken of in Old High German in the 10th century as Frau Berchta and thought to be a white-robed goddess who oversaw spinning and weaving, like the myths of Holda.
 He believed she was the feminine equivalent of Berchtold, and was sometimes the leader of the Wild Hunt.
-However, John B. Smith disagrees and suggests that Perchta represents the personification of the feast of the Epiphany (Perchta's Day), and is therefore not pre-Christian.
+However, Perchta could be explained as the personification of the feast of the Epiphany (Perchta's Day), which would mean it was not of pre-Christian mold, (Note: Hopkin, citing John B. Smith) as will be explained further below.

-Perchta was also depicted in very well known Slovene film Kekec as 'teta Pehta', the old woman living in the mountains that supposedly steals children and knows how to use medicinal plants.
+Occasional modern sources still assert Perchta was originally a pre-Christian deity, perhaps, e.g., an "earth goddess".
+(Note: Jones, Alison (1995) Larousse Dictionary of World Folklore.
+Edinburgh and New York. p.
+64 on Perchta: "thought to have originally been a goddess, like [Hulda], perhaps the Earth goddess Hulda" quoted by (Smith 2004).)